 - Secondary erythrocytosis.
 A disease or the use of certain drugs can cause this type.

-Between 44 and 57 out of every 100,000 people have primary erythrocytosis, according to a 2013 review of the condition.
+Between 44 and 57 out of every 100,000 people have primary erythrocytosis, according to a of the condition.
 The number of people with secondary erythrocytosis may be higher, but it’s hard to get an exact number because there are so many possible causes.

 Erythrocytosis is sometimes referred to as polycythemia, but the conditions are slightly different: